- Submission Title

-- Speaker email (this is how we’ll contact you) [WILL NOT BE SEEN BY REVIEWERS]
+- Speaker Email (this is how we will contact you) Hidden from reviewers

-- Speaker biography (150 words or less per speaker) [WILL NOT BE SEEN BY REVIEWERS]
+- Speaker biography (150 words or less per speaker) Hidden from reviewers

-- An abstract for your talk (200 words or less) [DO NOT INCLUDE IDENTIFYING INFORMATION]
+- Abstract for your talk (200 words or less) Please refrain from including identifying information

-- Whether this would be your first time speaking at a conference
+- Whether this would be your first speaking engagement at a conference

-- Whether or not this talk has been given before at other conferences
+- Whether this talk has been previously given at another conference

 - Shirt Size